Homemade with Whole Grain Tortillas

 (good results with 1 c. whole wheat, 1/2 c. cornmeal and 1/2 c. white flour; half whole wheat/half corn is OK but crumbly; do NOT try even 3/4 cornmeal — way too difficult to maneuver, lots of frustration and a late dinner will result!)

-Cut in with pastry blender or two knives:
+Cut in with pastry blender or two knives:1 c. whole wheat flour or cornmeal

 ¼ c. coconut oil or butter or lard (slightly softened)